E=MC² (Mariah Carey album): Singles

 "Touch My Body" was released as the lead single from the album on February 12, 2008.
 The song received generally positive reviews from music critics, who complimented its hook and production, as well as its playful lyrics.
-"Touch My Body" reached the top position on the Hot 100 in its fourth week, and became Carey's eighteenth chart topper, selling 286,000 digital downloads.
-The song's opening week broke several records, making her the solo artist with the most number one singles in United States history, surpassing the record held by Elvis Presley.
-Additionally, it gave Carey her 79th week atop the Hot 100, tying her with Presley as the artist with the most weeks at number one in the Billboard chart history."
-The song also sold the highest amount of digital records in one week, surpassing Rihanna's "Umbrella" (2007), which sold 277,000 units.
-Internationally, the song achieved strong chart success, peaking within the top five on the charts in Italy, Japan, New Zealand, Switzerland and the United Kingdom.
-The song's music video was directed by film-maker Brett Ratner, who had previously worked with the singer on five other music videos.
-It follows around a story revolving around a computer employees fantasy as he visits Carey's home.
-As he fixes her computer, he enters a fantasy in which the pair perform several activities together, including a pillow fight, playing laser tag, Guitar Hero and slot cars, and throw a frisbee, all while showing off Carey's figure in several revealing outfits.
+"Touch My Body" became Carey's eighteenth number-one on the Billboard Hot 100 and made her the solo artist with the most number one singles in United States history, surpassing the record held by Elvis Presley.
+Additionally, it gave Carey her 79th week atop the Hot 100, tying her with Presley as the artist with the most weeks at number one in the Billboard chart history.
+Its tally of 286,000 digital downloads also helped it to break the record for best-selling digital song in a week at the time, surpassing Rihanna's "Umbrella" (2007), which sold 277,000 units.
+Internationally, the song peaked within the top five on the charts in Italy, Japan, New Zealand, Switzerland and the United Kingdom.
+Its music video, directed by film-maker Brett Ratner, follows around a story revolving around a computer employees fantasy as he visits Carey's home.
+As he fixes her computer, he enters a fantasy in which the pair perform several activities together, all while showing off Carey's figure in several revealing outfits.

 "Bye Bye" was announced as the second single from the album on April 15, 2008.
-The song received generally positive reviews from music critics, and was heavily speculated to have become her 19th number-one single on the Billboard Hot 100.
-Many reviewers complimented its simple and understated musical arrangement and personalized lyrics, while some felt the song was too simple for an artist of Carey's stature.
-The track only managed to reach a peak position of number nineteen on the Billboard Hot 100.
-Throughout other countries where it found release, the song achieved relatively weak charting, peaking within the top ten in New Zealand, and in the top-fifty in Canada, Ireland, Slovakia, and the United Kingdom.
+Despite being heavily speculated to have become her 19th number-one single on the Billboard Hot 100, it only managed to reach a peak position of number nineteen on the Billboard Hot 100.
+Throughout other countries where it found release, the song peaked within the top ten in New Zealand, and in the top-fifty in Canada, Ireland, Slovakia, and the United Kingdom.
 The song's accompanying music video was directed by Justin Francis on the island of Antigua in the Caribbean.
+It features behind-the-scenes footage of the couple, Carey promoting the album in the United Kingdom, as well as photos of several of Carey's close friends, family and past collaborators such as Luciano Pavarotti and Luther Vandross.
 Notably, Carey and Cannon began dating during their trip to the island, and later wed on April 30, 2008.
-The video features behind-the-scenes footage of the couple, Carey promoting the album in the United Kingdom, as well as photos of several of Carey's close friends, family and past collaborators such as Luciano Pavarotti and Luther Vandross.